thankspedia/.github/profile/README.md

-It includes many new ideas to accomplish efficiency of development; such as [runtime-typesafety][] which implements input/output validation on runtime, or as [vanilla-schima-validator][] which allows you to find missing and wrong typed field values in your JSON requests right after you did something wrong.
+It includes many new ideas to accomplish efficiency of development; such as [runtime-typesafety][] which implements input/output validation on runtime, or as [vanilla-schema-validator][] which allows you to find missing and wrong typed field values in your JSON requests right after you did something wrong.

 It also includes a unique frontend application framework called [React-Rerenderers.js][rerenderers]